camunozv/CakeDelivery/README.md

 # Cake Delivery - Compilers 2024-2 UNAL

+This is a general outline for the README file it doesnt fully represents the final result of the project.

 ## Description
 This project is a simple text-based game developed for our compilers class.